 Accurate and efficient structure learning can also be achieved by transferring a model obtained in a source domain related to the current target domain of interest.
 We view transfer as a revision task and present an algorithm that diagnoses a source MLN to determine which of its parts transfer directly to the target domain and which need to be updated.
 This analysis focuses the search for revisions on the incorrect portions of the source structure, thus speeding up learning.
 Transfer learning is particularly important when target-domain data is limited, such as when data on only a few individuals is available from domains with hundreds of entities connected by a variety of relations.
 We also address this challenging case and develop a general transfer learning approach that makes effective use of such limited target data in several social network domains.

 Finally, we develop an application of MLNs to the problem of Web query disambiguation in a more privacy-aware setting where the only information available about a user is that captured in a short search session of 5--6 previous queries on average.
 This setting contrasts with previous work that typically assumes the availability of long user-specific search histories.
 To compensate for the scarcity of user-specific information, our approach exploits the relations between users, search terms, and URLs.
 We demonstrate the effectiveness of our approach in the presence of noise and show that it outperforms several natural baselines on a large data set collected from the MSN search engine.

-PhD Thesis, Department of Computer Sciences, University of Texas at Austin, Austin, TX, August 2009.
+PhD Thesis, Department of Computer Sciences, University of Texas at Austin.
 176 pages.